georgeerol/DeepLearningDroneSimulator/README.md

     output_layer = separable_conv2d_batchnorm(output_layer,filters,1)
     return output_layer
 ```
-One bilinear upsampling layer, a layer concatenation step, and one separable convolution layers is used for each decoder.
+One bilinear upsampling layer, a layer concatenation step, and one separable convolution layers is used for each decoder.The decoder layers heps to find the location of each identified objects, down to the pixel level.